 County governments, led by our elected and appointed officials, are instrumental partners in our nation's intergovernmental system, which balances, divides and shares power and responsibilities between all levels of government.
-Counties are uniquely positioned to implement and administer vital intergovernmental systems, facilitate cooperation of all levels of government, and deliver results and impact for our residents and businesses at the community level.
+Counties are uniquely positioned to implement and administer vital intergovernmental systems, facilitate cooperation of all levels of government, and deliver results and impact for our residents and communities.